ialexi/Ace/README.md

 The build tools would just search for sprite(, and then parse the contents, and replace @view(view-name) with .sc-view.view-name.theme.name (where theme.name is specified via an argument to the build tool).
+Note: right now, it does not do anything with the theme name; this may change in future.

 The syntax is: